Skip to main content

 How It Works

-The API is organized around six resource types that form a natural pipeline:
+The API is organized around several resource types that form a natural pipeline:

 Providers